Sciss/AudioWidgets/README.md

 The following components are available:

+ - `Axis` -- A general horizontal or vertical axis component
+ - `LCDPanel` -- A JPanel with bevel border and glossy background color
  - `PeakMeter` -- A dual peak and RMS meter suitable for audio signals
- - `LCDPanel` -- A JPanel with bevel border and glossy background color
+ - `Transport` -- A tool bar for transport controls

 The API docs are currently the only source of documentation.
 The sbt `run` target shows the available widgets.